cloudsftp/reSnap/README.md

 opkg update
 opkg upgrade
 ```
-once and the install the packages via
+once and then install the packages via
 ```
 opkg install <pkg>
 ```

+Remember to run `toltecctl reenable` on your reMarkable tablet after each software update.

 ## Usage